NCBI-Codeathons/beyond-phylogenies-team4/pipeline.md

 Rscript variant_plotting.R -m ${meta} -v voc.tab
 ```

-1. Plot new mutations for each cluster (relative to reference strain).
+1. Plot new mutations for each cluster (relative to reference strain) *Needs modification to utilize vcf instead of MSA*.
 For mutations relative to corresponding lineage, see section below:

 ```
 meta=$(ls updated_metadata*)